USD ($)

 4. Organize and secure cables to avoid physical damage

 There are several other network topologies that you might consider in place of the bus topology.
-We have some of these alternatives below:
+The two popular choices to use instead of bus topology are star topology and tree topology.

 Bus Topology vs Star Topology